Carl W. Stalling: Composing style

 When working on a film score, Stalling would incorporate his musical puns.
 He chose popular songs whose titles fit the on-screen gags.
 His music quotations were often brief, sometimes not lasting more than four seconds.
 John Zorn has described Stalling's sense for quotation as "Ivesian", in reference to composer Charles Ives and his innovative musical quotation techniques.
 His musical cues, the unedited periods between the commencement and end of a single musical take, had varying lengths.
 At the short end of the spectrum, they would last no more than two seconds.
 At the long end, they would last two minutes.
-Stalling would often use music quotations from the themes of the live-action films of the Warner Bros.' studio.
+Stalling would often use music quotations from the themes of the live-action films released by Warner Bros.
+Pictures.

 Most of his film scores involved 500 measures in ten sections.
-His compositions were performed by Warner Brothers' fifty-piece orchestra.
+His compositions were performed by Warner Bros.' fifty-piece orchestra.
 Neil Strauss notes that this orchestra was often employed for relatively undemanding film scores for live-action feature films.
 When working for Stalling, the orchestra would find itself burdened with more challenging and taxing work.
 Stalling recorded many variations of the opening themes of the Looney Tunes and Merrie Melodies series.
 The theme of the Looney Tunes series was "The Merry-Go-Round Broke Down" (1937), a minor hit from the team of Dave Franklin and Cliff Friend.
 Franklin and Friend were members of the Tin Pan Alley.
 The theme of the Merrie Melodies series was "Merrily We Roll Along" (1935).
 An electric guitar provided the song's initial sound effect.